Leading Organizational Change

 - Are there people who you feel are hindering your ability to succeed in this company?
 Why?

-Question 1 and 2 are essentially for the same outcome – identify the issues creating disengagement.
+Question 1 and 2 are essential for the same outcome – identify the issues creating disengagement.
 Different people will respond to one question more than they would to the other, so we get a more complete perspective.

 While we may get some answers like: We want fresh fruit in the pantry.
 Or everyone should have their own private office… the majority of the answers will relate to issues that MOST of the staff agree with, and that are viable concerns for their own sense of value in relation to the organization, their productivity and emotional connection to the organization, and visible perceived problems that affect their engagement.